m-simonelli/ricochet-refresh/doc/protocol.md

 }
 ```

-> TODO: what additional data?
 Requests to open a channel of the type *channel_type*, using the identifier
 *channel_identifier* for packets.
+Additional data specific to, and defined by,
-Additional data may be added in extensions to
+the channel type may be added in extensions to this message.
-this message.

 The recipient of an OpenChannel message checks whether it supports the
 *channel_type*, if the *channel_identifier* is valid and unassigned, and the